By Shiray Tan

 So, together we stand up and SAY NO TO DOLPHINS IN CAPTIVITY!
 They are meant to be in the ocean!

-Special thanks to Gaye Hunter and Sasha Abdolmajid for their editing support, and to Suzette Ackermann for inviting me to Hong Kong!
+Special thanks to Suzette Ackermann for inviting me to Hong Kong, and to Gaye Hunter and Sasha Abdolmajid for their editing support.

 Please note the whole content was written by Shiray herself without influence.
 Ceta Journal is of the opinion that it is our responsibility to encourage and support the younger generation for a better future, their future.
 It was a pleasure for us to give Shiray the opportunity to express her concerns.